- Corrected R commands in hw11R.txt

 inference, ANOVA and MANOVA, multivariate visualization, multiple

 regression, correlation, and classification.
-Each student will be
+Each student will NO

 data analysis project.